-The length of inpatient rehab depends upon a patient’s specific needs.
+The length of inpatient rehab depends on a patient’s specific needs.
 In general, programs offer inpatient treatment stays ranging from 28 to 90 days.
-The exact length of your time in inpatient rehab will depend upon your situation, as well as how long of a stay your insurance will cover.
+The exact length of your time in inpatient rehab will depend on your situation, as well as how long of a stay your insurance will cover.

-When you’re in outpatient rehab, you will continue to live at home so you can continue to work and take care of your family.
-Some patients begin with outpatient care, whereas others may start with inpatient treatment and transition into outpatient care so that they can receive ongoing support during their recovery.
+When you’re in outpatient rehab, you will live at home, so you can continue to work and take care of your family.
+Some patients begin with outpatient care, whereas others may start with inpatient treatment and transition into outpatient care so they can receive ongoing support during their recovery.

 If you’re in outpatient rehab, you can expect to stay at home and travel to an addiction treatment center several times per week for appointments.
-You are likely to meet with a one-on-one counselor to help you develop skills to remain sober, and you may attend group counseling appointments or support groups as well as medical appointments.
+You are likely to meet with a one-on-one counselor to help you develop skills to remain sober.
+You may also attend group counseling appointments or support groups and medical appointments.

 How Much Does Outpatient Rehab Cost?